-1.2.7 Bootable Media Builder
+1.2.3 Bootable Media Builder

 Acronis Bootable Media Builder is a dedicated tool for creating bootable media (p.
-368).
-There are two media builder distributions: for installation in Windows and installation in Linux.
+230).
 The media builder that installs on Windows can create bootable media based on either Windows Preinstallation Environment, or Linux kernel.
-The media builder that installs on Linux creates bootable media based on Linux kernel.

 The Universal Restore (p.
-13) add-on enables you to create bootable media with the restore to dissimilar hardware functionality.
-Universal Restore handles differences in devices that are critical for the operating system start-up, such as storage controllers, motherboard or chipset.
+10) add-on enables you to create bootable media with the restore to dissimilar hardware functionality.
+Universal Restore handles differences in devices that are critical for Windows start-up, such as storage controllers, motherboard or chipset.